aashvibusa/Berkeley-AI-Hackathon/chrome-extention/README.md

 ## Files

 - `manifest.json` - Extension configuration with host permissions
-- `content.js` - Script that runs on web pages to detect text selection and send to server
+- `content.js` - Script that runs on web pages to detect text selection, show popup, and send to server
 - `README.md` - This file

 ## Testing